 Create an initial Product Backlog together with the Development Teams that communicates by which sequence of Increments you plan to realize the Vision and maximize value.
 That is, use the backlog to make a Release Plan.
 Use that plan to acquire the necessary investor commitment and team forecasts to develop your product.

 The focus is always on progress at the product level.
-If you have multiple Development Teams working together from a single Product Backlog then they can use their historic velocities to forecast the Product Increments that the teams working together will produce, given the current backlog ordering, but in a way that does not depend on pre-assigning specific Product Backlog Items to individual teams.
+If you have multiple Development Teams working together from a single Product Backlog then they can use their historic velocities (see Notes on Velocity) to forecast the Product Increments that the teams working together will produce, given the current backlog ordering, but in a way that does not depend on pre-assigning specific Product Backlog Items to individual teams.
 Because velocities vary, there is also variance in the expected schedule for any set of Product Increments, and a variation in the content of the Product Increments for any given delivery date.

 ✥ ✥ ✥

 The Release Plan is an ordered list of deliverables for the next few releases.
 Even with small variance in teams’ velocities, the delivery schedule becomes unreasonably uncertain after just a few Sprints.
 As a rule of thumb, looking beyond three Sprints involves more guessing than statistically justifiable projection.

-Together with Fixed Work the Release Plan accounts for all work to bring the PBI to Done.
+Together with Fixed Work the Release Plan accounts for all work to bring the PBI to Done (see Definition of Done).
 The team may not separate “hardening” work or “quality work” from the rest of the work for any PBI.
 The Product Owner regularly updates the Release Plan with the latest insights from the market and the teams’ velocities.